 Oval cut diamonds vs round brilliant cut diamonds

-An oval cut diamond is cut in a similar style to the round brilliant diamond, both are cut to show as much “brilliance” as possible.
+An oval cut diamond is cut in a similar style to the round cut diamond, both are cut to show as much “brilliance” as possible.
 However, oval cuts have an advantage due to the diamond’s elongated shape.
-Oval cuts create the illusion of a larger diamond for the same carat weight as a round brilliant cut diamond, due to the greater surface area of the oval shaped diamond.
+Oval cuts create the illusion of a larger diamond for the same carat weight as a round cut, due to the greater surface area of the oval shaped diamond.
 For example, the surface area of a one carat oval shaped diamond is 10% larger than a one carat round brilliant cut diamond.
 This makes the oval diamond not only a more economical choice, but a diamond with an elegant flair.